 - Italy is famous for its citrus crops, so lemon, grapefruit, and orange flavors are classic.

 - Don't be afraid to experiment with other fruits or fruit blends, too.
-The technique can be used with fruit syrup from anywhere around the globe!
+The technique can be used with different flavors of syrup from anywhere around the globe!
+I particularly like tamarind syrup.

 What flavor would you make?
-I think I'm going to have to try peach and rhubarb, myself.
-Oooh, and raspberry.
+I think I'm going to have to try peach and rhubarb syrup, myself.
+Oooh, and raspberry syrup.
+I love raspberry!
+I can't wait to throw a summer soiree with my own italian soda bar.